Music therapy can be used to help ease the pain that cancer patients experience.

 Google defines cancer as, “a disease in which abnormal cells divide uncontrollably and destroy body tissue.”
 The body is made up of trillions of cells and each cell has a life cycle.
 Cells are meant to be born and then eventually grow old and die.
 In cancer patients however, the life cycle of a cell becomes abnormal.
 Sometimes the old cells will not die when they should, and new cells are born when they shouldn’t be.
 The excessive amount of cells divide uncontrollably and create what we call tumors.
 As tumors grow, cells can remove themselves from the mass and spread to other parts of the body.
 This creates new tumors somewhere else within the body and explains how cancer spreads.

 Cancer ranges in a variety of ways.
 There are more than 100 types of cancer.
-Some of the categories are the following:
+Some of the categories of cancer include the following:

 Cancer patients endure tremendous amounts of pain while receiving treatment.
 Chemotherapy can cause patients to feel flu-like symptoms, nausea, and difficulty breathing.
 Radiation therapy can cause symptoms of anxiety, depression, fear, stress, or senses of loneliness.
 Music therapy has the power to relieve the pain those symptoms encompass.
 Listening to music has shown to relax the mind of those with cancer by distracting them from the pain with rhythmic sounds and tunes.
 Relaxation techniques with music are also a method used to help cancer patients.
 The techniques help to ease the side effects of chemotherapy and radiation to alleviate discomfort.